protogodev/httptest/README.md

 # dbtest

-HTTP testing made easy for layered applications in Go.
+HTTP testing made easy for layered Web applications in Go.

-## Layered Applications
+## Layered Web Applications

+Non-trivial applications should be [layered][1].

 ![layered-app](layered-app.png)

-See [the Clean Architecture][1] for details.
+For layered Web applications:

+- HTTP Server/Client should be separated from Service (the business rules)
+- HTTP Server should depend on an interface designed by Service
+- HTTP Client should implement an interface designed by Service

 ## Installation